Rungholt

-Rungholt was a settlement in North Frisia, in what was then the Danish Duchy of Schleswig.
-The area is today located in Germany.
-Rungholt reportedly sank beneath the waves of the North Sea when a storm tide (known as Grote Mandrenke or Den Store Manddrukning) hit the coast on 15 or 16 January 1362.
+Rungholt was a low-lying settlement in North Frisia, in what was then the Danish Duchy of Schleswig.
+The area today lies in Germany.
+Rungholt was flooded, with massive erosion, when a storm tide (known as Grote Mandrenke or Den Store Manddrukning) hit the coast on 15 or 16 January 1362.

 Location

-The exact location of Rungholt remains unclear.
-It is likely that Rungholt was situated on the island of Strand, which was overwhelmed by the Burchardi Flood of 1634, and of which the islets of Pellworm and Nordstrandischmoor and the Nordstrand peninsula are the only remaining fragments.
+Rungholt was situated on the island of Strand, which was largely destroyed by the Burchardi Flood of 1634; remaining fragments include the Nordstrand peninsula and the islets of Hallig Südfall, Pellworm and Nordstrandischmoor, while the rest now forms tidal flats in the surrounding Wadden Sea.

-One possible location is west of the Hallig Südfall, where in 1921 significant ruins were discovered: wells, trenches and part of a tidal lock.
-Another theory places Rungholt to the north of the Hallig Südfall.
+In 1921, ruins believed to represent Rungholt were discovered around Hallig Südfall: wells, trenches and part of a tidal lock.
+In June 2023, the German Research Foundation announced that researchers had confirmed this identification, and had already mapped 10 square kilometers of the area including key features such as a church.
+Detailed archeological investigations of the remains of buildings, dykes and a harbour have been published.

 History

-Today it is widely accepted that Rungholt existed and was not just a local legend.
-Documents support this, although they mostly date from much later times (16th century).
+Documents about Rungholt mostly date from much later times (16th century).
 Archaeologists think Rungholt was an important town and port.
 It might have contained up to 500 houses, with about 3,000 people.
 Findings indicate trade in agricultural products and possibly amber.
-Supposed relics of the town have been found in the Wadden Sea, but shifting sediments make it hard to preserve them.

-There definitely was a great storm known as the Grote Mandrenke (Store Manddrukning), and sometimes also named after the saint Marcellus, on 15 or 16 January 1362.
+The great storm known as the Grote Mandrenke (Store Manddrukning), sometimes also named after the saint Marcellus, occurred on 15 or 16 January 1362.
 Estimates put the number of deaths at around 25,000.
 Possibly 30 settlements were destroyed, and the coastline shifted east, leaving formerly inhabited land in the tidal Wadden Sea.

+The vulnerability of the settlement to the storm tide has been attributed to agricultural development: "It was like a natural landscape of peat bogs and fenland.
+It was very uninhabitable, and they completely colonized it.
+They completely changed the landscape," ...
+"Once you remove all this peat and get the water out, you have very, very rich soils that are perfect for agriculture [but] "with rising sea levels and increasing storminess, one day these dikes they built were not sufficient enough, and these settlements just drowned."